 Clown tree frog (Dendropsophus leucophyllatus) in the Colombian Amazon.
 Photographer: Rhett A. Butler

-The rainforest is also home to many fascinating insects.
+The rainforest is also home to fascinating insects.
 Here are just a few:

 Pink katydid in the Amazon rainforest.
 Photographer: Rhett A. Butler